Domestic, Commercial and Industrial Installations

 An essential part of a heat pump is its compressor.
 As the refrigerant passes through the evaporator and extracts heat, it is compressed into a gas.
 As the gas is compressed its temperature rises.
 The second heat exchanger acts as a condenser and as it is at a lower temperature the gas releases its heat.

-Please contact the Synchronised Power & Energy Solutions installers team for your heat pump installation.
+Please contact the Renewable Energy Supplies for your heat pump installation.
 We can provide a site survey, proposal including finance and payback calculations, installation and maintenance contracts for North Wales’s domestic, commercial and industrial installations.
 We have installer engineers across North Wales covering Anglesey (Bangor depot), Clwyd, Conwy (Llandudno depot), Denbighshire (Prestatyn depot), Flintshire (Mold depot), Gwynedd and Wrexham borough counties.